jnurdinn/samarkand/README.md

 ## Configuration :
 Configuration can be accessed in :`/etc/samarkand/config.toml` <br>
-There are two things you can configure, port and webpage directory.
+There are two things you can configure, port and webpage directory, which either is self explanatory.
 Default port is 80 and default directory is `/var/www/html`

 ## Uninstall :
 To uninstall, just run the uninstall.sh script.